-BD athlete Dave MacLeod makes first free ascent of 500-meter Long Hope Route on St John's Head, Scotland
+Dave MacLeod makes FFA of Long Hope Route

 Black Diamond athlete Dave MacLeod recently made the first free ascent of the 500-meter Long Hope Route on the Orkney Islands' St. John's Head, a massive sea cliff in northern Scotland.
 Battling weather, vomiting fulmars and runout terrain, MacLeod made numerous trips to the windy, rain-hammered coast before finally succeeding to free the line, all trad with no fixed gear.
 Congratulations to MacLeod on another amazing climb at the highest of E grades.
 Below is the report MacLeod posted on his blog, along with photos taken by Matt Pycroft.